keiserjb/ckeditor_inline_image_style/README.md

-# Ckeditor Inline Image Style
+# Ckeditor Inline Image Style (Deprecated)

+Note: Inline image style functionality was added to Backdrop core in version 1.31.
+Use of this module is no longer necessary and no further changes will be made here.
+If you would like to report a bug or feature request against Pathauto module, file an issue in the main Backdrop CMS core repository at [https://github.com/backdrop/backdrop-issues](https://github.com/backdrop/backdrop-issues).

 Allows users to select an image style while adding inline images using CKEditor.